-- Not sterile at time of purchase. - Greater risk of contamination because it requires more handling. - Requires greater care during the dilution step than concentrated liquid. - Costs about the same as concentrated liquid. - ► Sterile: Product that is free of microorganisms and germs.
+- Not sterile at time of purchase. - Greater risk of contamination because it requires more handling. - Requires greater care during the dilution step than concentrated liquid. - Costs about the same as concentrated liquid.

 Read the label carefully to make sure you buy the desired product.
 It is easy to confuse concentrated liquid formula with the ready-to-serve variety.
 If you do, you run the risk of giving your baby undiluted concentrate, thinking it is a ready-to-serve product.